It’s all about motivation – Top tips for getting motivated for exam revision

 - Ask for help – if you’re really struggling to focus or don’t understand a particular subject or topic, then ask for help.
 Your teachers aren’t just there to tell you what to do, they’re a great resource and are subject specialists.

-If you do feel you need extra support, then The Community Schools can also help.
+If you do feel you need extra support and motivation, then The Community Schools can also help.
 We offer tuition in small groups or one-to-one and focus on an individual’s learning style enabling students to reach their full potential.
 For more information about how we can help, contact us on 07747 037441 or fill out a contact form and we’ll get back to you as soon as we can.